PlutusDeFi Reaches Market Capitalization of $2.11 Million (PLT)

-PlutusDeFi (CURRENCY:PLT) traded down 2.7% against the US dollar during the 1 day period ending at 18:00 PM ET on November 20th.
-One PlutusDeFi coin can now be purchased for about $0.10 or 0.00000915 BTC on major exchanges.
-PlutusDeFi has a total market capitalization of $2.11 million and approximately $2.35 million worth of PlutusDeFi was traded on exchanges in the last day.
-Over the last seven days, PlutusDeFi has traded down 30.2% against the US dollar.
+PlutusDeFi (CURRENCY:PLT) traded down 2.7% against the U.S. dollar during the 24 hour period ending at 16:00 PM E.T. on November 21st.
+PlutusDeFi has a total market cap of $2.11 million and approximately $2.35 million worth of PlutusDeFi was traded on exchanges in the last day.
+During the last week, PlutusDeFi has traded 30.2% lower against the U.S. dollar.
+One PlutusDeFi coin can now be bought for about $0.10 or 0.00000915 BTC on popular exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.